-1 The situation is more dire for those who choose to settle without a trial.
+The situation is more dire for those who choose to settle without a trial.
 Any sum recovered by way of settlement will not itemize what portion is recovered for economic versus, non-economic damages.
 Thus, the whole settlement may be consumed by fees, expenses and liens, leaving the injured party with nothing.

-The vast majority of the class' victim's compensation will be in the form of non-economic damages.
-Thus, the cap on damages will affect persons with disabilities victim much more than the able-bodied person suffering the same injury.
-This has been borne out in a Rand Institute for Civil Justice study, which found the persons most impacted by California's version of tort reform were those with modest economic losses but significant damages to their quality of life.
+Institute for Civil Justice study, which found the persons most impacted by California's version of tort reform were those with modest economic losses but significant damages to their quality of life.
 See, Pace, et al, Capping Non-Economic Awards in Medical Malpractice Trials, California Jury Verdicts Under MICRA.

 Medical malpractice cases are expensive to prosecute and have been made ever more costly by House Bill 393.
 Under RSMo. §538.225 a plaintiff must acquire reports from experts in each specialty that is the subject of the suit.
 This is so regardless of whether the principal of medicine involved is basic to all specialties.
 Thus, the more providers who participate in the error, the more experts who must be retained by plainitff's counsel.
-This, combined with the non-economic damage cap will make pursuit of cases on behalf of persons with limited economic damages less attractive to plaintiff's counsel who face substantial investment and the prospect of modest reward if successful.
+This, combined with the noneconomic damage cap will make pursuit of cases on behalf of persons with limited economic damages less attractive to plaintiff's counsel who face substantial investment and the prospect of modest reward if successful.
 This conclusion has been borne out by a U.S. General Accounting Office study, which noted "attorneys may be less likely to represent injured parties with minor economic damages if non-economic damages are limited."
 U.S. General Accounting Office (GAO) Medical Malpractice Insurance: Multiple Factors Have Contributed to Increased Premium Rates, GAO-03-702 (2003) at pg.
 42.

 A simple example may serve to illustrate the plight created for disabled malpractice victims.
 Suppose an unemployed paraplegic (lower limb paralysis) suffers an upper extremity nerve transsection during a shoulder surgery.
 As a result, the individual suffers unremitting pain only marginally improved with daily narcotics.
 That individual will suffer an undeniable loss in quality of life.
 His access to counsel will be limited to those willing to take the matter on a contingency basis as paying an attorney an hourly fee will likely be beyond his means.
 The lawyer reviewing the case will face the prospect of investing \$50,000.00 to \$100,000.00 to secure experts, conduct discovery and otherwise prepare the matter for trial.
-Counsel will also know that with a 40% contingency, the best outcome from a fee standpoint will be \$140,000.00.
+Counsel will also know that with a 40% contingency fee, the best outcome from a fee standpoint will be \$140,000.00.
 Counsel will thus face the prospect of risking \$100,000.00 to earn a \$140,000.00 fee that will only be recovered after trial and appeal.
 In light of the fact that the vast majority of medical negligence cases are won by the defendant, this will not be a case the attorney will undertake.
 Rather, he will wait for the case with substantial economic damages to justify his monetary and temporal investment.
-Unfortunately for the paraplegic, though having a meritorious case, will be denied representation and thereby be denied access to the courts2.
+Unfortunately for the paraplegic, though having a meritorious case, he will be denied representation and thereby be denied access to the courts.
 These same problems are not faced by malpractice victims with substantial economic damages.
 The damage cap thus acts to unfairly burden persons with disabilities who are injured as a result of medical negligence, violating their right to equal protection.